AdaCore/ada-spark-rfcs/features/rfc-oop-dispatching.rst

 Dispactching on Returned Types
 ------------------------------

-A tag indeterminate disatching call is illegal (as it is the case today).
+A tag indeterminate dispatching call is illegal (as it is the case today).
 For
 example:

 .. code-block:: ada